fetchai/agents-aea/docs/aev_echo_demo.md

 # Configuring with Environment Variables

-The purpose of this demonstration is to show the Open-AEA framework can dynamically configure agents from environment variables.
+The purpose of this demonstration is to show the `open-aea` framework can dynamically configure agents from environment variables.

 A full break down of the development flow is covered within the <a href="../quickstart/">Development Quickstart</a>.